A martini glass in black and white

 The first (and most obviously useful) item is the pirate dinghy.
 It's quite rare for TPTB to mint items that provide ways to avoid the Shore's dreaded 9-turn tax.
 The Candy Cane Sword Cane cut 3 turns off it, but in unrestricted most of us were still using the Yellow Puck to unlock the shore.
 Now, I think people will (likely) ignore those puck turns and simply use the TakerSpace on turn 1 to grab the dinghy.
 This item saves 9 turns in the base case and costs 1 ANCHOR, 1 MAST, and 1 SILK.

 The second item of interest is the jolly roger flag.
-This item is more powerful than it is, but it reminds me a bit of 2018's balanced antler.
+This item reminds me a bit of 2018's balanced antler.
 The antler gave you a single reroll against beasts, which served as a full beast banish in a 1-beast zone and a harsh drop in beast frequency in zones with 2+ beasts but other possible items.
 I don't know if anyone ever pulled it for a speedrun, but it would've made a great pull for the Palindome back in the day.
-The jolly roger flag activates 75% of the time, and in activating, it banishes monsters with above-average meat for the zone.
-This is a really cool ability, especially when paired with the power of Recall Habitat from the Book of Facts -- the monsters you place via habitats impact the average meat drop of the zone, allowing you to get more exact about what's banished and what's not.
-Without habitats, during the 75% of turns where it activates, the Jolly Roger Flag serves as...
+The jolly roger flag banishes monsters with above-average meat for the zone.
+This banish activates 66% of the time, independently activating for each rich monster.
+To use a few zones as examples, the Jolly Roger Flag will make you less likely to encounter:

-• A full banish of the skeletal sommelier in the Haunted Wine cellar (avg: 50)
+• ... the skeletal sommelier in the Haunted Wine cellar (avg: 50)

-• A full banish of the man with the red buttons, red herring, and red snapper in the Red Zeppelin (avg: 93)
+• ... the man with the red buttons, red herring, and red snapper in the Red Zeppelin (avg: 93)

-• A full banish of the pygmy orderlies in the Hidden Bowling Alley (avg is 129 w/ janitor in the pool, 141 w/ janitor out of the pool)
+• ... the pygmy orderlies in the Hidden Bowling Alley (avg is 129)

 The third item of interest?
 The silky pirate drawers.
 Please see the Peace Turkey article for more on how to evaluate minus combat buffs.
 If you have this the whole run, it's around a 2-turn value.
 Realistically, though, you can't wear it in every NC in your NC hunt... because it happens to cost 2 SILK, which you won't have until day 2.
 RIP.